 Note: EJ = exajoule; CCUS = carbon capture, utilisation and storage.
+Other includes traditional use of biomass, district heat and non-renewable waste.

 Access to modern energy improves lives and saves energy

 Today around 750 million people lack access to electricity and over 2 billion lack access to clean cooking.
 After years of progress, the Covid-19 pandemic and the 2022 energy crisis triggered setbacks and slow-downs in most countries.
 A significant acceleration in progress is required to achieve Sustainable Development Goal (SDG) 7.1, which calls for universal energy access by 2030.
 Energy savings from universal energy access have already been seen in several countries with successful clean cooking and electricity access programmes.
 For example, Indonesia, which achieved universal access to electricity in 2021/22 and rapid improvements in clean cooking thanks to a series of targeted policies and programmes, saw residential energy demand for cooking decrease by around 20% between 2015 and 2023, even as GDP per capita rose almost 30% in the same period.
 Similar dynamics have been observed in other countries, including India and Viet Nam.